lukascechovic/watercooling/README.md

 3. **Price?**
  - 70 euro - Mellow watercooling kit
- - up to 160 euro - Alphacool D5-VPP655 set with reservoir, with 3x12 rad up to 160 euro (you can cut price with choosing Apex variant of the pump)
+ - up to 160 euro - profi items ex.
+Alphacool D5-VPP655 set with reservoir, with 3x12 rad up to 160 euro (you can cut price with choosing Apex variant of the pump)

 5. **Reservoir** just take any size you like.
 With bigger one its easier to start loop.
 Our loop has around 300 ml of fluid with all possible blocks and 3x12 radiator so its no big deal even with smallest reservoir.